Interpretable Few-shot Learning with Online Attribute Selection: Proposed Method

 We define the loss function for attribute prediction as a sample-wise weighted binary cross entropy between the actual attribute values and the predicted values:

-where $w_{x_i}^{j}$ is the weight associated with the loss imposed by the $j^{th}$ attribute of image $x_i$ and is equal to $1/n_{x_i}^{j}$ where $n_{x_i}^{j} = |\{a_{x_i}^{k} \in a_{x_i}|a_{x_i}^{k} = a_{x_i}^{j}\}|$.
-Intuitively, $n_{x_i}^{j}$ is the number of attributes that are present (absent) in $x_i$, if $j^{th}$ attribute is present (absent) in $x_i$.
+where $\hat{a}_{x_i}^j$ and $a_{x_i}^{j}$ represent the predicted and actual values of the $j^{th}$ attribute of image $x_i$, respectively.
+Additionally, $w_{x_i}^{j}$ is the weight associated with the loss imposed by the $j^{th}$ attribute of image $x_i$ and is equal to $1/n_{x_i}^{j}$ where $n_{x_i}^{j} = |\{a_{x_i}^{k} \in a_{x_i}|a_{x_i}^{k} = a_{x_i}^{j}\}|$.
+Intuitively, $n_{x_i}^{j}$ is the number of attributes in ${x_i}$ with actual value equal to $a_{x_i}^{j}$.
 Since the majority of the attributes are usually absent (equal to 0) in each image, utilizing standard binary cross entropy results in a bias toward predicting the value of the attributes as 0.
 Therefore, instead of considering equal weights for different attributes of each sample, the loss value for each present attribute is normalized by the total number attributes that are present in that sample.
 Likewise, the loss related to the absent attributes are normalized by the total number of absent attributes in that sample.
-By considering this weighted binary cross entropy, the weight of the minority class is increased.
+By considering this weighted binary cross entropy, the weight of the attributes with minority value in each sample is increased.

-After training on the images of base classes using $l_{att}$ in Eq. \ref{eq__2}, the attribute predictor network can be used to predict the attributes of novel images and perform few-shot classification in attribute space.
-A class-specific prototype $c$ is calculated in the attribute space for each class $y$ by averaging the attributes of the support set:
+After training on the images of base classes using $l_{att}$ in Equation \ref{eq__2}, the attribute predictor network can be used to predict the attributes of novel images and perform few-shot classification in attribute space.
+A class-specific prototype $\hat{c} \in \mathbb{R}^A$ is calculated in the attribute space for each class $y$ by averaging the attributes of the support set:

 where $|S_y|$ is the number of images in the support set of the class $y$.
-To specify the class of a query image $x_q$, the distance of its predicted attributes $\hat{a_{x_q}}$ is calculated from the class-specific prototypes.
+To specify the class of a query image $x_q$, the distance of its predicted attributes $\hat{a}_{x_q}$ is calculated from the class-specific prototypes.
 This distance is used to measure the probability of the query image belonging to each class.
 Therefore, the probability of assigning the query image $x_q$ to the class $y$ is estimated as:

 where $d(.)$ is a distance function.

 Although the probability of assigning an image to one class can be interpreted in terms of the difference between the predicted attributes of query image and the prototypes of novel classes, in fact this interpretation may not be advantageous since the number of attributes is usually high.
 Moreover, some attributes may not be relevant to the classes of individual episodes of few-shot classification.
 Therefore, employing all attributes may degrade the classification accuracy.